 How can physical therapy help treat TMD?

-Temporomandibular disorder (TMD) has many similarities to other musculoskeletal disorders seen throughout the body and treated by physical therapists.
+Temporomandibular disorder (TMD) has many similarities to other musculoskeletal disorders seen throughout the body and can be treated by physical therapists.
 Therefore, therapeutic approaches for other musculoskeletal disorders generally apply to TMD.

 Physical therapy can help manage patient symptoms and provide treatment for TMD:

 Physical therapists are trained to assist with providing treatment for a variety of postural dysfunctions through therapeutic exercise and education.
 Altered cervical posture can create muscle imbalances which place abnormal strain on the temporomandibular joint (TMJ).
 Education on poor posture habits such as sitting at a desk for long periods with head too far forward, cradling a telephone receiver against the same shoulder, and more are also addressed.

 Evaluation & Treatment of Cervical Spine